KHAAdotPK/CBOW/DOCUMENTS/NegativeSampling.md

 #### Implementation of Negative Sampling in this CBOW model.
 ---
 In the CBOW training loop, Negative Sampling can be implemented within the training loop, specifically in the section where the forward and backward propagation occur.
 Here’s how it can be integrated
-1. **Before Forward Propagation**: After retrieving the current word pair, you can introduce a method to generate negative samples.
+1. **Before Forward Propagation**: After retrieving the current word pair(`a positive sample`), you can introduce a method to generate negative samples.
 This would involve selecting a set of negative words (i.e., words that are not related to the current context) based on your vocabulary. **In this method, make sure to avoid selecting the center/target word itself or any of the context words as negative samples**.
  ```C++
 /*
     In CBOW, we are predicting the central word, not the context.